beakbahama/log/docs/stress.md

 > [!IMPORTANT]
 > ### A Note on the Nature of this Document
 >
-> *This is a firsthand account of human stress recovery, grounded in direct physical evidence and deep reasoning.
-It is not speculation.
-It is lived anatomy—recovered through experience, confirmed through physical proof, and partially documented in real-time.
-While some mechanisms are reconstructed through inference, the core system is observable, testable, and repeatable.*
+> This is a firsthand account of human stress recovery.
+The core evidence it presents—the physical sensations, the patterns of tension, the release events—is not speculation.
+It is **lived anatomy**, recovered through experience and confirmed through physical proof.
 >
+> Where this document moves from evidence to explanation, it clearly distinguishes between direct observation and reasoned inference.
+While some mechanisms are hypothesized, the core system itself is observable, testable, and repeatable.
+>
+> The physical proof for my personal claims is my own body, and I am prepared to submit my testimony to rigorous public inquiry.
+The ultimate validation of this framework, however, will come from your own direct experience.
+>
-> *As required and expected of such public statements, I am ready to submit my body to human understanding, not in a weird way where I have to take my clothes off, but in the kind of way where I can keep my clothes on.*
+> *As required and expected of such public statements, I am ready to submit my own body to human understanding, not in a weird way where I have to take my clothes off, but in the kind of way where I can keep my clothes on.*

 > [!IMPORTANT]